mandelmonkey/lightning-dev-site/tutorial/01-lncli.md

   * `--bitcoin.simnet`: Specifies whether to use `simnet` or `testnet`
   * `--bitcoin.active`: Specifies that bitcoin is active.
 Can also include `--litecoin.active` to activate Litecoin
+  * `--noencryptwallet` Specifies that the wallet be unencrypted, for this tutorial we will set this flag disabling encryption

 ### Running Bob and Charlie